tsangiotis/tsangiotis.github.io/_posts/2017-04-06-open-thy-house.md

 >
 >This wealth of books belongs to Hellenism and to those who wish to know more about the contribution of Greek thought to the global scene.

 Shocking, dear reader.
 The collection inside is not the collection of Aristotle Onassis.
 How deceitful and not exactly the fun you would expect from reviewing Onassis taste in books.
-I don’t mean to sound ungrateful for the tour but I remain bumped by the false advertising.
+Grab a torch and queue the violence!

-But at least it is still a famous book collection.
+Listening the guide I realise that, at least it is still a famous book collection.
+I hide my imaginary tools of terror and move on.

 ![](/images/{{ page.slug }}/IMG_0148.jpg)